deltafi/deltafi/deltafi-docs/public/docs/operating/CLI.md

-  export-config          export all the loaded flow configurations as yaml export-egress-plan     export a single egress flow plan by name as JSON export-enrich-plan     export a single enrich flow plan by name as JSON export-ingress-plan    export a single ingress flow plan by name as JSON export-transform-plan  export a single transform flow plan by name as JSON export-rules           export all ingress-flow assignment rules as JSON ingress                ingress one or more files to a flow ingress-flow           start, stop or validate an ingress flow install                install/upgrade the DeltaFi core install-plugin         install/upgrade a DeltaFi plugin list-actions           list the actions registered with deltafi
+  export-config          export all the loaded flow configurations as yaml export-egress-plan     export a single egress flow plan by name as JSON export-enrich-plan     export a single enrich flow plan by name as JSON export-normalize-plan  export a single normalize flow plan by name as JSON export-transform-plan  export a single transform flow plan by name as JSON export-rules           export all ingress-flow assignment rules as JSON ingress                ingress one or more files to a flow install                install/upgrade the DeltaFi core install-plugin         install/upgrade a DeltaFi plugin list-actions           list the actions registered with deltafi